-These provisions provide protection on acreage planted after the final planting date or that cannot be planted.
-Please contact a crop insurance agent for details.
+These provisions provide protection on acreage that is planted after the final planting date or that cannot be planted.
+The late planting period begins the day after the final planting date for the insured crop and ends 15 days after the final planting date.